MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

         return resultArray;
 ```

-Run the project, and your output should look similar to the following:
+Run the project, and your output should look similar to the output:

 ```Output
 Before measurement: